 “Well, yeah, H, of course I was.
 We all have been.”

 “Don’t speak for me, asshole” “Or me!”
 Came from random workers around the lab.

 “Whatever.
 Wolfe just hightailed it out of here without a word to anyone.
 He didn’t even give us the courtesy of letting us know he was looking for a new job.”
 Eric huffed, hands on hips, as if he’d made his point.

-Horatio turned and walked away from the cluster of CSI techs to think on the issue some more.
-What was going on here and where was his CSI?
+Horatio turned and walked away from the cluster of CSI techs to think about the issue some more.
+What was going on here, and where was his CSI?